Villa grande e di lusso con piscina privata a Seminyak, Bali, in Indonesia per 8 persone

 Villa magnifica e romantica a Lovina, Bali, in Indonesia con piscina privata per 18 persone

-Villa grande e di lusso a Canggu, Bali, in Indonesia con piscina privata per 10 persone
+Bella villa di lusso a Canggu, Bali, in Indonesia con piscina privata per 10 persone

 Get to know the smoking volcanoes, tropical vegetation and idyllic beaches; enjoy the bustle of Asian city life, impressive temples and palaces, dance and music, and above all the friendly, colourful population and delicious kitchen.
 You cannot afford to miss visiting this island of gods and demons, with its unique culture and beautiful landscape.